 He’s also been featured on Discovery and History Channels.
 On your tour, Robin Hood will take you on a merry journey through some of Nottingham’s most popular sites including the Castle, Lace Market, and caves under the city streets.
 Telling stories as he goes.

-As well as the town tours he runs regular tours of Sherwood Forest and some bespoke tours through the month.
+As well as the town tours he runs regular tours of Sherwood Forest and some bespoke tours throughout the month.

 Also, there’s a brand new show Robin Hood & The Monk for 2020 which is due to hit the stage most Saturdays at St Mary’s Church.

 12. Walk along the Robin Hood Way

 The Robin Hood Way is a walk that opened up in the 1980s which runs 105 miles from Nottingham Castle to Southwell Minster.